econia-labs/econia/src/docker/README.md

 **1. Configure the processor.**

-See the file `config-template-local.yaml` in `src/docker/processor` for an example configuration.
+See the file `processor/config-template-local.yaml` for an example configuration.
 Copy and rename this file to `config.yaml`, which is ignored by git, so that the docker compose will pick it up.
 The new, copied and renamed file goes into the same folder as the template.